GavinMasterson/dvc-share-demo/README.md

-# Sharing Projects with DVC-tracked data files :han
+# Sharing Projects with DVC-tracked data files
 This repo is to demonstrate a dvc pipeline when the data is stored outside the git repo.

 # Publicly Shared Google Drive Folder 📊